Napier Oryx: Design and development

 A starting valve, consisting of a Corliss non-throttling rotating valve in combination with a butterfly valve (closed in flight), could divert individual engine output to the outside of the aircraft, permitting engine starting and ground running with the rotor stationary.
 Without the valve, back pressure in the duct and rotor system would prevent the starting of the engine.
 In the P.74 the two Oryx engines fed their outputs to a common duct that took the thrust to the rotor head.

 Development of the engine began in 1951.
 The engine was designed with a 12-stage axial flow compressor less than 9 in in diameter and a set of nine tie rods around the periphery of the compressor discs linking them together.
 Air from the compressor was fed to an array of five tubular combustion chambers, with the resulting hot gas driving a two-stage turbine connected to the four-stage auxiliary compressor via geared couplings.
 The first Oryx prototype engine was started for the first time in November 1953 and about 1,400 hours of test running had been achieved by the end of July 1955.

 The Oryx was expected to be used for the planned commercial P.105 development of the P.74.
 In the P.105 the two engines would have been fitted back to front on either side of the rotor mast, feeding their outputs to the rotor hub.
 It was anticipated that 900 "gas horsepower" could be produced in its developed form.

+Additionally Percival had envisioned using the Oryx in a fixed wing aircraft role, using Oryx engines to power the twin-engined P.87 airliner.
+The P.87 was to have shoulder-mounted high wing design, with the Oryx's powering pusher propellers through the same tip-jet system as planned for the P.74.
+The P.87 failed to progress beyond desktop models and appears to have been cancelled by 1955, even before the cancelling of the P.74 helicopter project in 1956.